couchbaselabs/node-ottoman/README.md

 You can specify numerous indices on a model.
 There are multiple different kinds of indices, each with it's own benefits and restrictions.

-To specify indices on a model:
+To specify indices on a model, pass a second "options" object to the model function, with an index key:
 ```javascript
 ottoman.model('User', {
   email: 'string',